What We Can Do For You

 When purchasing or selling residential or commercial real estate, consult with legal counsel first to ensure a smooth transaction.
 Our attorneys are skilled in all aspects of real estate law.
 In addition, should land use or development concerns arise, Kilcoyne & Kelm, LLC can assist in obtaining zoning relief.

-Kilcoyne & Kelm, LLC provides an extensive array of estate planning services, including the preparation of wills, trusts, financial powers of attorney, and advanced medical directives.
-The firm also provides legal advice for estate administration.
+Kilcoyne & Kelm, LLC provides an extensive array of estate planning services, including the preparation of wills, trusts, powers of attorney, and advanced medical directives.
+The firm also provides estate administration services from start to finish.

 Corporate and Business Law